Nov. 8 election: Columbus and central Ohio U.S. House races

 Democrat Amy Rippel-Elton seeks to unseat Balderson.

-Rippel-Elton is a longtime Newark resident and has previously participated in campaign finance overhaul advocacy with the Ohio chapter of Wolf-PAC.
+Rippel-Elton is a longtime Newark resident and has previously participated in political campaign funding overhaul advocacy with the Ohio chapter of Wolf-PAC.

 She said in an earlier interview her big priorities include overhauling campaign finance and addressing educational needs, and that she is in favor of abortion rights.